 As a tribute to Van Gogh's Birthday, Adrian made 12 🌻Sunflowers Tissue Paper Recycled Cardboard Roll Paper-Mache Craft (see 📽️ a video of him making it here).

-Unfortunately, during his life-time, Van Gogh received little acknowledgement.
+Unfortunately, during his lifetime, Van Gogh received little acknowledgment.
 Hardly anyone was interested in his work.
-While he was alive, he sold only few drawings and may be one to two of his paintings.
+While he was alive, he sold only a few drawings and may be one to two of his paintings.
 People during his time were not used to the bright “moving” lively pictures that Van Gogh painted.
 Today, however, people have learned to appreciate the beauty of Vincent Van Gogh’s art.
 Now, his paintings are some of the most popular paintings in the world.

 Sadly, Van Gogh suffered from depression most of his life.
 Sometimes, he was too angry to paint, and sometime he was too despondent to paint.
 However, when he felt good, he painted better than ever.
 Van Gogh made his painting seem alive with colors - so bright and beautiful that you can almost smell the flowers he painted, or feel the bright sun.
 His brush strokes give everything a feeling of movement: trees, stars, and people seem alive.
 More than any other artist, Van Gogh’s feelings came out in his paintings, and that is why Vincent Van Gogh is one of the world’s greatest 🎨 artists!